ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/ARCHITECTURE.md

 ### Deployment
 - Cloud-based hosting for reliability
-- Containerized services for consistent deployment -Automated testing to ensure functionality
+- Containerized services for consistent deployment
+- Automated testing to ensure functionality